colevandersWands/javascript-1-homework/week-2/jl-errors-const.md

 ```js
 const a = 9;
 ```
-your notes: The constant cann't change of value.
+your notes: The constants can't change of value.

 [TOP](#variable-errors)